-1 This school will only give your child medicine after you have completed and signed this form W: ovschool could

-2 All medicines must either be in the original container as dispensed by the pharmacy with your child's name, its contents, the dosage and the prescribing doctor's name (in the case of prescription medication) or in the original packaging (gg, sealed blister pack) for non-prescribed medicine.

-3 This information is requested, in confidence, to ensure that the school is fully aware of the medical needs of your student.
+- Note 1: This school will only give your pupil medicine after you have completed and signed this form. - Note 2: All medicines must either be in the original container as dispensed by the pharmacy, with your pupil's name, its contents, the dosage and the prescribing doctor's name (in the case of prescription medication) or in the original packaging (e.g.: sealed blister pack) for non-prescribed medicine. - Note 3: This information is requested, in confidence, to ensure that the school is fully aware of the medical needs of your student.